 The power of engagement

 First off, let customers know you are up and running and keen to meet their needs as best you can.
 With more people working from home and isolating themselves over the coming weeks, there will undoubtedly be a surge in people searching and shopping online, and you need them to be able to find you.
 One of the best ways to communicate with them is via your social media channels.
 It’s a great way of showing customers (rather than just announcing) that you are open.
-Why not press the record button and make a short video of you at work, or take them behind the scenes of your business, you could even have a go at posting a Facebook/Instagram story.
+Why not press the record button and make a short video with Adobe Express of you at work, or take them behind the scenes of your business, you could even have a go at posting a Facebook/Instagram story.
 It is also a good way of reassuring customers on the safety precautions you are taking when seeing customers and what services you might be offering that are helping to reduce the physical contact you have with them.

 Be creative – go above and beyond